Why customer loyalty is different than customer satisfaction

 This is a great example of customer loyalty (to my hair stylist) and by extension brand loyalty (to the brand of products).

-I do have preference and affinity for the brand (I’m a repeat purchaser and my transaction size is greater than average), but this relationship is created through my trust and interactions with my hair stylist.
+I do have preference and affinity for the brand (I’m a repeat purchaser and my transaction size is greater than average).
+However this relationship is created through my trust and interactions with my hair stylist.
 She is representing this hair product brand and is recommending it to her clients.

-My loyalty is to our relationship—because let’s be honest, if she recommended an incredible new product to me at our next appointment, you know I’d try it.
+My loyalty is to our relationship—because let’s be honest, if she recommended an incredible new product to me at our next appointment, I’d try it.

 Now, there are plenty of brands selling directly to consumers (all hail the internet age!)
 They have it a little easier because they can essentially combine customer loyalty and brand loyalty because they are both to the customer.